 Both amphetamines and methamphetamines are stimulant drugs.
 Amphetamines were the first drugs of this type developed, followed by methamphetamines early in the 20th century.
 Methamphetamine is a synthetic drug which means it’s made completely in a lab.
 It is one of the most powerful stimulant drugs and has a high addiction potential.
-Northern Illinois Recovery Center is a drug addiction rehab center northern IL people can trust for help with amphetamine or methamphetamine treatment.
+Northern Illinois Recovery Center is a drug and alcohol rehab center in Illinois that people can trust for help with amphetamine or methamphetamine treatment.

 Methamphetamine vs. Amphetamine